TMangialardi/ColdWar-PMO/README.md

 ### About the project

 Cold War is a political party game inspired to the rivalry between the United States and the Soviet Union and their respective allies.
+The game is meant to be played with a single device.
 A match requires 5 to 13 players.
 Each player must be added to the game with a unique name.
 The players are automatically divided into 3 separate teams: CIA, KGB and Double agents.
 At the beginning of a match, no player knows the roles of the other players.
 The number of members in each team is related to the total number of players, according to the following table:

 | Players       | CIA           | KGB           | Double agents |